GfellerLab/MixMHC2pred/README.md

 ## Latest version

+Latest version of MixMHC2pred including phosphorylated HLA-II ligands (v1.3) is available at <https://github.com/GfellerLab/MixMHC2pred/tree/MixMHC2pred1.3>.

-Latest version of MixMHC2pred is available at <https://github.com/GfellerLab/MixMHC2pred>.
+Latest version of MixMHC2pred v1.2 is available at <https://github.com/GfellerLab/MixMHC2pred>.

 Check the file *NEWS* to see the main changes of the given version.